 2, The diagram below shows the relationship between the hypothalamus and the pituitary gland.

-Describe the process leading to secretion of hormones from the anterior lobe into the bloodstream.
+a Describe the process leading to secretion of hormones from the anterior lobe into the bloodstream.
 (3 marks)

-Explain why the posterior lobe is not considered to be a true endocrine gland.
+b Explain why the posterior lobe is not considered to be a true endocrine gland.
 (2 marks)

-Use the two hormones released by the anterior lobe of the pituitary gland to complete
+c Use the two hormones released by the anterior lobe of the pituitary gland to complete

 the following table.
 (4 marks)